CortexIntelligentAutomation/docs/content/en/docs/2022.9/getting-started/cloud/add-observability-to-innovation/Grafana/import-dashboards.md

 # {{% param title %}}

-This guide describes where to get the default Cortex Innovation Dashboards from and how to import them for use in Grafana Cloud.
+This guide describes where to get the default CORTEX Innovation Dashboards from and how to import them for use in Grafana Cloud.

 Please ensure that the set up for [Grafana][] and [Loki][] have been completed before starting this section.

-## Download the Cortex Innovation Default Dashboards
+## Download the CORTEX Innovation Default Dashboards

-1. Download [Grafana.Dashboards.zip] archive containing the Cortex Innovation default dashboards.
+1. Download [Grafana.Dashboards.zip] archive containing the CORTEX Innovation default dashboards.
 1. Extract the content of the downloaded archive to a suitable location.

 ## Create Folder for Dashboards